rachelproject/eos-justice/README.md

 A slightly cleaner way of disabling automatic updates is to copy /usr/share/eos-updater/eos-autoupdater.conf to /etc/eos-updater/ and change `LastAutomaticStep=3` to `LastAutomaticStep=1`, so that way the user will know when an update is available, it just won't be applied automatically.

+Here is some email traffic that helped me execute the above:

+Hi team -

+I'm trying to execute "A slightly cleaner way of disabling automatic updates is to copy /usr/share/eos-updater/eos-autoupdater.conf to /etc/eos-updater/ and change LastAutomaticStep=3 to LastAutomaticStep=1, so that way the user will know when an update is available, it just won't be applied automatically"

+As suggested here, but having trouble with creating eos-updater in "etc" - Operation not permitted -- or -- in edited /usr/share/eos-updater/eos-autoupdater.conf "OS is read-only"

+What command are you using?
+Does `pkexec mkdir -p /etc/eos-updater` work?
+That would need to be run by a user with sudo rights.

+Jeremy Schwartz <jeremy@worldpossible.org>
+Mon, Aug 31, 4:09 PM
+to Phaedrus, Deployment

+that did work, great -- thank you

+I still had to copy /usr/share/eos-updater/eos-autoupdater.conf to my home folder so I could edit eos-autoupdater.conf and then copy it to /etc/eos-updater after using the new command to create that folder.

+Thank you, I'm going to put the device online and see if it avoids updating.

 ## Resize Disk
 when putting the smaller (240GB) Clonezilla image on a 480GB drive